rune/rune/docs/src/pages/faq.md

 Rune has 5+ million players so you’ll get tons of people playing your game and giving you feedback.
 Building a game is fun, but having tons of people actually playing your game makes it 10x more fun.
 We promote your game for free on our social channels and also provide valuable analytics and use feedback on your game.
 And don’t forget the bragging rights — Rune shows that you created the game and displays your stats.
 Next time you meet your friends, you can show them how you built a game with millions of plays.

-Rune also helps you make your game amazing by providing social features like leaderboards, daily challenges, offline support, _etc_. for free.
-These features take only a few minutes to add with the Rune SDK.

 ### Which Game Engines Does Rune Support?

 Your game logic must be written in JavaScript/TypeScript, but your rendering code can use any engine that exports to HTML5.
 This includes all JavaScript-based engines, Unity, Godot, Defold, and many others.
 If you don’t know how to use Rune with your favorite engine, just ask us!